-The signing on behalf of the Union of the Agreement between the European Union and Antigua and Barbuda amending the Agreement between the European Community and Antigua and Barbuda on the short-stay visa waiver (the "Agreement") is hereby authorised, subject to the conclusion of the Agreement.
+The signing of the Agreement between the European Union and the Federative Republic of Brazil amending the Agreement between the European Union and the Federative Republic of Brazil on short-stay visa waiver for holders of diplomatic, service or official passports ('the Agreement') is hereby approved on behalf of the Union, subject to the conclusion of the said Agreement.

-The text of the Agreement is attached to this Decision.
+The text of the Agreement to be signed is attached to this Decision.

-The declarations attached to this Decision shall be approved on behalf of the Union.
+The Declarations attached to this Decision shall be approved on behalf of the Union.